huggingface/blog/informer.md

 For training/validation/testing we next create an `InstanceSplitter` which is used to sample windows from the dataset (as, remember, we can't pass the entire history of values to the model due to time- and memory constraints).

-The instance splitter samples random `context_length` sized and subsequent `prediction_length` sized windows from the data, and appends a `past_` or `future_` key to any temporal keys for the respective windows.
-This makes sure that the `values` will be split into `past_values` and subsequent `future_values` keys, which will serve as the encoder and decoder inputs respectively.
-The same happens for any keys in the `time_series_fields` argument:
+The instance splitter samples random `context_length` sized and subsequent `prediction_length` sized windows from the data, and appends a `past_` or `future_` key to any temporal keys in `time_series_fields` for the respective windows.
+The instance splitter can be configured into three different models:
+1. `mode="train"`: Here we sample the context and prediction length windows randomly from the dataset given to it (the training dataset)
+2. `model="validation"`: Here we sample the very last context length window and prediction window from the dataset given to it (for the back-testing or validation likelihood calculations)
+3. `mode="test"`: Here we sample the very last context length window only (for the prediction use case)

 ```python